AND WE ALL FALL DOWN - TRUE STORIES OF A TRUE GHOST TOWN

 Cattle Rustling and Albert Fountain

 Lake Valley developed a reputation as a cattle rustling center early on in its history.
 In 1883, the Territorial Governor instructed the Territorial Militia to address the cattle rustling problem.
 (See the February 16 and 2/23/1883 issues of The black Range Newspaper for “real-time reporting” of this event.)
-On March 22, 1883, Major Albert Fountain, commanding the First Regiment of the Territorial Militia out of Las Cruces, surrounded Lake Valley in the wee hours of the morning.
+On March 22, 1883, Major Albert Fountain (photo left), commanding the First Regiment of the Territorial Militia out of Las Cruces, surrounded Lake Valley in the wee hours of the morning.
 Fountain arrested two and left town at about 4 AM.
 Shortly after that, Fountain claims that the two tried to escape and were killed.
 A protest arose in Lake Valley, and the Sierra Grande Mining Company arrested the protest leader and one other man.
 Fountain’s militia returned to Lake Valley the next afternoon and took charge of the prisoners.
 A few hours later, the protest leader was killed “while trying to escape.”
 In 1896, Fountain and his son disappeared and were assumed murdered.
 The famous Fountain murder trial which drew national attention was held in Hillsboro.
+The Hillsboro Players performed a plays depicting the trial in 2013 and 2014.
+The plays may be viewed here.

-The attribution of this photograph of Albert Fountain (left above) is not known.
+The attribution of this photograph of Albert Fountain (left) is not known.
 The photograph of Fountain and members of the New Mexico Volunteers - 1865 (left) is part of the NMSU Library Collection.

 Churches, Preachers, and Priests